 Original photo: Jim Britt for ABC © 1978.

 I was introduced to Robin Williams, who died on Monday at 63, as Mork from Ork

-— first on Happy Days and then, of course, on Mork & Mindy.
-Although I’m twenty years younger, I aged with him, through his stand-up and dramatic roles and talk-show appearances and film comedies and mush and, just this past year, his return to network TV.
+— first on Happy Days; then, of course, on Mork & Mindy.
+Although I’m two decades younger, I aged with him, through his stand-up and dramatic roles and talk-show appearances and film comedies and, just this past year, his return to network TV.